NA0724/StockPricePrediction_LSTM/README.md

 Long Short-Term Memory (LSTM) networks are a type of recurrent neural network capable of learning order dependence in sequence prediction problems.
 This is a behavior required in complex problem domains like machine translation, speech recognition, and more.
-LSTMs are a complex area of deep learning\
+LSTMs are a complex area of deep learning.

 The objectives of this project are to:
 • Design a model that uses Machine Learning techniques to help in navigating the fast-changing stock market.